Scouring (textiles): Wool scouring

-Impurities in wool

 Process

 Three steps comprise the complete cleaning process for wool: steeping, scouring, and rinsing.

 Steeping

 Potash and wool fat are two beneficial substances among the contaminants in wool, necessitating the development of specific cleaning techniques capable of recovering these compounds.
 Steeping is an alternative scouring process, In steeping system, scouring entails in parts.
 Wool steeping is carried out in stages such as immersing it in lukewarm water for many hours.
 When the wool includes only a little amount of yolk, the steeping method for recovering the yolk can be skipped.